 For those considering a payday loan in Texas, there is good news.
-No matter your credit score, there are several Texas-based non-profits and financial institutions that can help you secure a short-term loan at favorable rates.
-Many of these organizations have grown as a direct response to payday loans; their products and services are designed to help people avoid the debt cycle altogether and make financial decisions that benefit them in both the short-term and the long-run.
+No matter your credit score, there are several Texas organizations that can help you secure a short-term loan at favorable rates.
+Many of these organizations have grown as a direct response to payday loans.
+Their products and services are designed to help people avoid the debt cycle altogether and make financial decisions that benefit them in both the short-term and the long-run.

-Personal Loans.
-For those with the luxury of time, choosing to go with an established credit union or bank for a personal loan is undoubtedly the preferred option.
-Not only are the interest rates capped on these loans for the reasons outlined above, but most community-based organizations will also work with you to decide the right product or services for your financial needs.
+- Personal Loans.
+Choosing to go with an established credit union or bank for a personal loan is undoubtedly the preferred option.
+Not only are the interest rates capped on these loans for the reasons outlined above, but most community organizations will also work with you to decide the right product or services for your financial needs.
 In some cases, the financial advisors at these financial institutions will even point you in the direction of a competing organization or non-profit if they feel it is in your best interest as a member.

-Community Loan Centers.
-Often highlighted as an alternative to payday loans, the products and services offered by the Community Loan Center network in Texas can be an excellent resource for those looking to replace their high-interest loans with something a bit more set in their rates.
+- Community Loan Centers.
+The products and services offered by the Community Loan Center network in Texas can be an excellent resource for those looking to replace their high-interest loans with something a bit more set in their rates.
 A program of Business & Community Lenders - itself a 501(c)3 non-profit focused on building stronger communities through economic development - the Community Loan Center network has options throughout the state for those looking for a short-term loan at affordable rates.

 What Can You Do If Payday Lenders Impact You

-If you’re one of the millions of Texans already impacted by payday loans, there are options available to you and your family.
+If you’re one of the millions of Texans already impacted by payday loans, you do have options.
 Whether you need help managing your monthly payments or want to get in the fight against predatory lending, there are a variety of Texas organizations that can help you enact positive change in this industry.
 Here are just a few opportunities to consider.

-Work with a Credit Counselor.
-If you feel like you’re working overtime to manage a bad loan, a good place to start is a credit counselor.
+- Work with a Credit Counselor.
+If you feel like you’re working overtime to manage a bad loan, a credit counselor can help.
 Credit counselors offer financial planning – often for a flat fee – and work with borrowers to help them organize their payments and carve a path out of debt.
 While many people start by searching online for credit counselors, you might also consider contacting organizations like the National Foundation for Credit Counseling for referrals near you.
-You can also visit the Federal Trade Commission website for more information on how to properly vet a credit counselor in your community.
+You can also visit the Federal Trade Commission website for more information on how to properly vet a credit counselor.

-Consolidate Your Payday Loan with a Respectable Lender.
+- Consolidate Your Payday Loan with a Respectable Lender.
 One of the reasons people turn to payday lenders is their speed.
-If you’re facing a financial emergency, you may not have time to go through a traditional approval process with a bank or credit union.
+If you’re facing a financial emergency, you may not have time to go through a traditional approval process.
 But once the money has been issued and the interest starts to grow, there’s no reason not to shop your local financial institutions and look for alternative payment plans.
 Securing a loan with a credit union might allow you to buy out your payday loan at a lower interest rate, allowing you to escape that ugly debt cycle once and for all.

-Get Involved with Payday Loan Reform.
+- Get Involved with Payday Loan Reform.
 Organizations like Texas Appleseed and the Texas Fair Lending Alliance have made it their mission to reform the payday lending process for the State of Texas.
 If you can provide support to these organizations – either with donations or the pro-bono use of your legal and financial expertise – now is a great time to get involved in the fight for more ethical lending practices.
-The Texas Fair Lending Alliance even has a section on its website for payday loan borrowers to submit their stories, which the organization will use to help promote their cause throughout the state.
+The Texas Fair Lending Alliance even has a section on its website for payday loan borrowers to submit their stories, which the organization will use to help promote positive changes to state laws.